django-salesforce/django-salesforce/README.rst

    are specific to their individual applications' needs.
 Models that have been included with this library are for example and documentation purposes.
--  **Custom Object Names** — Custom Salesforce tables and columns (and a couple of other SF concepts) are indicated with a double-underscore in the name, and will need to have their Django field name overridden (using 'db\_column'), so as not to interfere with the double-underscore syntax used in Django query filters.
--  **Inheritence** — All models for object types on Salesforce must extend salesforce.models.SalesforceModel.
+-  **Inheritence** — When using the default router, all models for object types on Salesforce must extend salesforce.models.SalesforceModel.
 The model router checks for this to determine which models to handle through the Salesforce connection.
 -  **Multiple Updates** — Multiple update support is not yet implemented.
 -  **Multiple Deletes** — Multiple delete support is not yet implemented.
--  **Database Sync** — There is no plan to support DB creation for the forseeable future.
+-  **Database Sync** — ``syncdb`` will only create new databases in non-SF databases (useful for unit tests); SFDC classes are assumed to already exist with the appropriate permissions.